-How Long Should I Say Happy New Year
+How Long Should I Say “Happy New Year”

-O.K.
-I know there's the party’s, the resolutions, and a new beginning and all that, but the one thing I always have a problem with is how long into the New Year do I have to say "Happy New Year”
+Ok, I know there's the parties, the resolutions and a new beginning and all that.
+But the one thing I always have a problem with is how long into the New Year do I have to say "Happy New Year."Now this Happy New Year thing is nice, but it does get old pretty quick.
+Every year I go through this same dilemma, how long do I have to say it.

-Now this Happy New Year thing is nice, but it does get old pretty quick.
-Every year I go through this same dilemma, how long do I have to say it…..If I don’t see someone I know till February should I wish him or her a Happy New Year or is that too late…..This past year a friend of mine (who I see a few times a month) and I decided to say it to each other all year long.
-It became a fun joke and we really got some strange looks from people especially when we ran into each other 6 or 7 months into the year.
+This past year a friend of mine (who I see a few times a month) and I decided to say it to each other all year long.
+It became a fun joke and we really got some strange looks from people especially when we ran into each other six or seven months into the year.

-- The rule of thumb I have always been told is January 6.
+- The rule of thumb I have always been told is Jan.
+6.